-LOS ANGELES — A Pornhub spokesperson on Monday told XBIZ that a recent report claiming the site will use a “loophole” to sidestep age verification requirements under the U.K.’s Online Safety Act is “misleading.”
+LOS ANGELES — Pornhub parent company Aylo told XBIZ on Monday that a recent report claiming the site will use a “loophole” to sidestep age verification requirements under the U.K.’s Online Safety Act is “misleading,” and that the company will always ensure its sites are compliant.

 The politically conservative U.K. newspaper The Telegraph last week published a sensationalistic report claiming that Pornhub “has said that it would not be covered” by age verification requirements under the OSA, on the grounds that the site does not qualify as a “provider of pornographic content” under OSA rules as they are being implemented by U.K. media regulator Ofcom.